 So, what is a good score on the ECAA?

-In 2019, the ECAA was made up of three parts, a Problem-Solving section, an Advanced Maths section, and an Essay section.
+The ECAA is made up of three parts, a Problem-Solving section, an Advanced Maths section, and an Essay section.

-The average score for the Problem Solving section among all applicants in 2019 was 4.1, which equates to just over 12/20 in the raw marking scale.
+Over the last few years, the average score for the Problem Solving section among all applicants is around 4.1, which equates to just over 12/20 in the raw marking scale.
 You can see the distribution of these scores below.

-The average score in the Advanced Maths section was 4.0, which again using the conversion table below, equates to 8/15.
-These averages demonstrate just what a difficult test this is – the average applicant for Economics at Cambridge had GCSE scores of 7 A*s and 2 As, and yet they are only scoring just over 60% in the Problem Solving, and 53% on this test.
+The average score in the Advanced Maths section over the last few years is 4.0, which again using the conversion table below, equates to 8/15.
+These averages demonstrate just what a difficult test this is – the average applicant for Economics at Cambridge have GCSE scores of 7 A*s and 2 As, and yet they are only scoring just over 60% in the Problem Solving, and 53% on this test.

 Scores in the Essay section of the exam are stronger through, with the average applicant scoring 5.3/9.